 A KPI report is a document that includes a number of KPIs presented in a fashion that gives the reader a summary of how the organization is progressing toward a certain strategic goal (or sometimes a set of goals).
 This report provides valuable insights and data-driven metrics that help decision-makers assess progress, identify areas for improvement, and make informed strategic decisions.

 - Multiple KPIs usually including both leading and lagging KPIs

-- Data visualization such as graphs, tables or other graphics
+- Data visualization, such as graphs, tables, or other formats

 - A commentary or explanation of key variances against KPI targets